tobyshao/SinricClass/README.md

 - Light (SinricLight in SinricLight.h)
 - Thermostat (SinricThermostat in SinricThermostat.h)

-## Simple add new or not yet implemented devies
+## Simple add new or not yet implemented devices
 - Make a new class derivered from SinricDevice (defined in SinricDevice.h)
 - Override constructor for propper callback init
 - Define prototype functions for needed callbacks